Runtime Core And Reference Stack

-Right page if: you are deciding whether you need the optional control-plane/server layer in addition to the SDKs.
+Right page if: you are deciding whether you need the optional API/app stack in addition to the SDKs or Gate runtime.
 Wrong page if: you need the actual workflow format -- see https://docs.edictum.ai/docs/reference/workflows or https://docs.edictum.ai/docs/guides/workflow-gates.
-Gotcha: Workflow Gates do not run in Edictum Control Plane.
-They run in the SDK runtime.
+Gotcha: Workflow Gates do not run in the reference API/app stack.
+They run in the SDK or Gate runtime.

 - rulesets